egarim/Ultra/Ultra.UniversalSearch/ReadMe.md

 ### Setup

 - Add to your agnostic module project the nuget package that matches your current version of XAF
-- Add the module to the require modules (in Module.Designer.cs or Module.Designer.vb) as show below
+- Add the module to the require modules (in Module.Designer.cs or Module.Designer.vb) as shown below

 ### C#
 ```